Reading Wood Black: Early life

 He was born in Springfield Township, Burlington County, New Jersey, into a wealthy Quaker family.
 By age 17, he was owner and manager of the 144 acre Clover Hill Farm in North Hampton Township.

-Black's cousin William Reading Montgomery was stationed at Fort Gates in Coryell County and held sway over Black's decision to explore Texas.
+Black's cousin William Reading Montgomery established Fort Gates in Coryell County and held sway over Black's decision to explore Texas.
 Black left for Texas in 1852, along with his friend Nathan L. Stratton.

 Founding and development of Uvalde

 Black and Stratton purchased an undivided league and labor on the Leona River in 1853 at the future site of Uvalde.
 Black then began raising sheep.
 He opened a store, cleared a garden, and operated a limekiln and two rock quarries.

 In 1854, he purchased 640 acre more for town expansion and stock raising.

 On May 2, 1855, Black hired San Antonio lithographer Wilhelm Carl August Thielepape, and laid out Encina, which would later be known as Uvalde.
 The town was divided into 464 lots, a schoolhouse square, a cemetery, a park, a garden and four town plazas.
-Black named the plazas the Market, the Post Office Townhall and the Courthouse.
+Black named the plazas the Market, the Post Office, Townhall and the Courthouse.

-In September 1855 he established the first school in what is now Uvalde County, and in November he successfully lobbied the state legislature to organize Uvalde County.
+In September 1855 he established the first school in what was to be Uvalde County, and in November he successfully lobbied the state legislature to organize Uvalde County.
 On April 21, 1856, he was elected county commissioner.
 On May 12, he and his fellow commissioners completed formal organization.
 On June 14, Encina was named county seat.

 Between January – December 1856, Black was a Captain of the Texas Rangers Minutemen of Uvalde County.